odileeds/flight-data/examples/README.md

 }
 ```

-This means as long as you don't change the location of your index file, you can host your data wherever you want
+All you need to supply us is the location of this file.
+This means as long as you keep this file in the same place, you can change where the data is stored

 ## Index File
-Once you're up and running, either edit our [our index file](data/index.json) yourself and open a pull request, or [open an issue](https://github.com/odileeds/flight-data/issues/new) and we'll help.
+Once you're up and running, you just need to add the location of your metadata file to our [our index file.](data/index.json)  You can edit it yourself and open a pull request, or [open an issue](https://github.com/odileeds/flight-data/issues/new) and we'll help.